apache/activemq-artemis/docs/user-manual/en/using-server.md

 ## The main configuration file.

-The configuration for the Apache ActiveMQ Artemis core server is contained in `activemq-configuration.xml`.
+The configuration for the Apache ActiveMQ Artemis core server is contained in `broker.xml`.
 This is what the FileConfiguration bean uses to configure the messaging server.

 There are many attributes which you can configure Apache ActiveMQ Artemis.
 In most